rhysd/vim.wasm/wasm/README.md

 **Note:** Please do not use `debug=1` at the same time.
 Outputting console logs in DevTools slows application.

 **Note:** 'Vim exits with status N' dialog does not show up not to prevent performance measurements.

+### Notes

+- ES Modules and JS bundlers (e.g. parcel) are not available because of `emcc`. `emcc` preprocesses input JavaScript source (here `runtime.js`).
+It parses the source but the parser only accepts specific format of JavaScript code.
+The preprocessor seems to ignore all declarations which don't appear in `mergeInto` call.
+Dynamic import is also not available for now.
+  - `import` statement is not available since the `emcc` JS parser cannot parse it
+  - Dymanic import is not available in dedicated worker: https://bugs.chromium.org/p/chromium/issues/detail?id=680046
+  - Bundled JS sources by bundlers such as parcel cannot be parsed by the `emcc` JS parser
+  - Compiling TS sources into one JS file using `--outFile=xxx.js` does not work since toplevel constants are ignored by the `emcc` JS parser